 There’s a large communal terrace and a striking indoor-outdoor pool, both with magnificent views, and a full service spa with a sauna and turkish bath for a little pampering.

-Fully staffed, touring and guided nature walks, breakfast and snacks buffet included, complimentary bottled water and fruit basket in each room, wifi throughout, spa and massage services.
+Fully staffed, touring and guided nature walks, breakfast and afternoon snacks (4pm -7pm) included, complimentary bottled water and fruit basket in each room, wifi throughout, spa and massage services.
 Bicycles, sleds and snowshoes available for guest use, EV chargers, private parking.

 The mountain town of Manteigas is nestled within the beautiful Serra da Estrella range next to the magnificent Zêzere Glacier Valley.
 There are excellent hiking trails through the range crossed by rivers and the steep Ribeira de Leadres gorge where you won’t want to miss the spectacular Poço do Inferno waterfalls.